thunderbird/developer-docs/contributing/fixing-a-bug/using-mercurial-bookmarks.md

 The `-m` is short for `--message` and lets you provide a commit message for your changeset.
 "Bug \#\#\#\#\# - fixing something amazing" is the format we recommend for the commit message, specifying the number of the Bug you're working on and a small description stating what you fixed.
-Use `hg log` to see examples of commit messages.
+Use `hg log --graph` to see examples of commit messages.
-9. Run `hg log` and note how the bookmark has moved to the changeset that you just committed.
+9. Run `hg log --graph` or `hg wip` and note how the bookmark has moved to the changeset that you just committed.
 The active bookmark will automatically move to the most recent changeset as you commit your changes.
 That way you can make a series of commits and the bookmark will always point to the most recent one.
 10. You can use `hg commit --amend` to modify the current changeset rather than making a new one.